PDFWAC 296-155-53206

 (f) Hydraulic, pneumatic and other pressurized hoses, fittings and tubing, as follows:

-(i) Flexible hose or its junction with the fittings for indications of leaks.
+(i) Flexible hose or its junction with the fittings for indications of leaks;

-(ii) Threaded or clamped joints for leaks.
+(ii) Threaded or clamped joints for leaks;

-(iv) Outer surface of a hose, rigid tube, or fitting for indications of excessive abrasion or scrubbing;
+(iv) Outer surface of a hose, rigid tube, or fitting for indications of excessive abrasion or scrubbing.

 (g) Hydraulic and pneumatic pumps and motors, as follows:

-(ii) Loose bolts or fasteners.
+(ii) Loose bolts or fasteners; and

-(iii) Shaft seals and joints between pump sections for leaks;
+(iii) Shaft seals and joints between pump sections for leaks.

 (h) Hydraulic and pneumatic cylinders, as follows:

-(i) Drifting.
+(i) Drifting;

-(ii) Rod seals and welded joints for leaks.
+(ii) Rod seals and welded joints for leaks;

-(iv) Case (barrel) for significant dents;
+(iv) Case (barrel) for significant dents.

 (i) Electrical components for malfunctioning, signs of apparent excessive deterioration, dirt or moisture accumulation, wiring for cracked or split insulation, and loose or corroded terminations;